What to Expect as Gen Z Enters the Workplace

 Promote stability and advancement opportunities

-This is the generation of young people that saw their parents struggling to climb out of the great recession.
+This generation of young people saw their parents struggling to climb out of the great recession.
 While they are entrepreneurial in nature, they crave stability more than their millennial peers.
-Gen Z seeks job security and approaches their careers pragmatically, more likely to choose a steady paycheck over the excitement of working in an unproven startup.
+These professionals seek job security and approach their careers pragmatically, more likely to choose a steady paycheck over the excitement of working in an unproven startup.

 Its members are averse to debt and want to work hard to achieve financial independence.
 This makes them great candidates for future leadership roles in a company.
 As such, they need to see clear pathways to professional advancement in order to stick around.
-They also need regular feedback; according to an EY survey of 1,400 gen Z individuals, 63% percent of them prefer to receive timely, constructive feedback throughout the year.
+They also need regular feedback; according to an EY survey of 1,400 Gen Z individuals, 63% of them prefer receiving timely, constructive feedback throughout the year.

 Lean on learning

-After watching their millennial predecessors crumble under crippling student loan debt, members of Gen Z have been more likely to self-educate or pursue alternatives to the traditional four-year college degree, like online college or self-led coding programs.
+After watching their millennial predecessors crumble under crippling student loan debt, members of this generation have been more likely to self-educate or pursue alternatives to the traditional four-year college degree, like online college or self-led coding programs.

 This generation is quick to adapt and open to learning new things, so you will not have to hold their hands through training or worry about them pushing back to change.
 70% of them say they believe it is more important to be seen as having a curious, open mindset than to have a specific skill set or expertise.
 In other words, they view the ability and willingness to learn a new skill as more important than having already learned it.